The Copper Beech: Plot

 Jims Blake arrives as the new younger doctor in town, soon the only doctor.
 He married a local girl in 1940.
 He and his beloved wife Frances have two daughters and hope for a son.
 When the son is born in 1946, the mother dies, stunning Dr. Jims, saddening him deeply.
 Young Declan is raised quite differently from his sisters, with so many people stepping in to fill the hole left by his mother’s death.

 Nora and Jim Kelly, the school mistress and master, are dedicated to teaching the children despite their own infertility.
 Nora's twin sister Helen returns home to visit with her four-year-old daughter, Maria.
 Helen is killed in a freak road accident, leaving Nora and Jim to care for the child and hope that she can remain with them, though her father is alive in America.

 Nessa Ryan thinks her mother is bossy, running the local hotel, and her father is too timid.
 Nessa grows up to be a person of strong character, choosing the right man for her life.
 Niall Hayes works hard at the law, yet does not know how to get what he wants in life, until he and Nessa connect.

-Niall’s charming cousin Richard, ejected from Dublin and seven years older than Niall, takes everything in Shancarrig that Niall desires: a place in his father's solicitor's firm and the girl he loves.
-The crux of Richard's story is how he learns that his looks are not enough for a good life.
+Richard is the cousin of Niall and is seven years older.
+After leaving Dublin, Richard joins Niall’s father’s law firm and begins a relationship with the woman Niall also pursued.
+The narrative follows Richard as he discovers that physical appearance is insufficient for his personal development.

 Leonora Murphy, called Leo, is the last child still at home.
 She lives with her injured soldier father and a mother not quite right.
 Her teenage life is caught in the tangle her mother has made by shooting a man fatally.
 Leo thinks she can never be normal again, with the secrets surrounding her.
 She finds love, which helps her to break down the walls she made for herself.
 Foxy Dunne from the slums never gives up.
 He works his way up in life, spends some years working in England and becomes a builder.
 He helps Leo forget her miseries and leave them behind.

 Other characters include Father Brian Barry, Michael and Gloria Darcy, and Father Gunn and his housekeeper Mrs. Kennedy.

 The novel ends with the sale of the schoolhouse in 1970, with many of the main characters showing an interest in purchasing it.
 They put it to new purpose, still serving children.